-NOTE 14 - COMMITMENTS
+NOTE 15 - COMMITMENTS

-The College has established an encumbrance system to track its outstanding commitments on construction projects and other purchases.
-Outstanding commitments on construction contracts were \$484,214.45 and on other purchases were \$367,396.10 at June 30, 2021.
+The College has established an encumbrance system to track its outstanding commitments on construction projects.
+Outstanding commitments on construction contracts were \$320,488.75 at June 30, 2021.

-NOTE 15 - THE CORONAVIRUS PANDEMIC EMERGENCY
+NOTE 16 - THE CORONAVIRUS PANDEMIC EMERGENCY

 In response to the coronavirus pandemic emergency, the federal government provided grants to the State and the College through various coronavirus program funds appropriated by (1) The Coronavirus Aid, Relief, and Economic Security (CARES) Act, (2) The Coronavirus Response and Relief Supplemental Appropriations within the Federal Consolidated Appropriations Act of 2021 (CRRSA), and (3) The American Rescue Plan Act of 2021 (ARP).